Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review: Background

 \section{Background}

 This section provides background information on radar-camera fusion in autonomous driving.
-We first introduce the components and working principles of the radar and camera sensors, followed by describing their advantages and disadvantages.
+We first introduce the working principles, sensor characteristics and data representations of the radar and camera sensors.
 By comparing the characteristics of the two sensors, we aim to demonstrate the importance of radar-camera fusion.
 Subsequently, as the perception module leverages data from specific sensors to understand the surroundings, we present basic concepts and highlight representative algorithms for two fundamental and crucial perception tasks: object detection and semantic segmentation.